 Superiority Burger is a tiny vegetarian counter-service place in the East Village with great seasonal specials and gelato.

 Ace’s Perfect Pizza

-Ace’s in Williamsburg is where you should go for the best Detroit-style pizza in the city and to have a BYOB pizza party.
+Ace’s in Williamsburg is where you should go for the best Detroit-style pizza in the city.

 Teranga is a counter-service West African spot that’s a great option for lunch or a casual dinner on the border of the Upper East Side and Harlem.